cisco/mindmeld/docs/source/quickstart/08_configure_the_language_parser.rst

      ...
   }

-Some of the entities in the Natural Language Processor's output now include a :keyword:`children` field that contains a list of all dependent entities related to that head entity.
+Some of the entities in the Natural Language Processor's output now include a ``children`` field that contains a list of all dependent entities related to that head entity.

 ..
 If you are satisfied with this parser configuration, you can save it to a file.